COMCIFS/comcifs.github.io/accepted/ddlm_dictionary_style_guide.md

    (`line length` - `value indent`) + 1
    is presented as a semicolon-delimited text string or as a multi-line compound object.
-5. `_description.text` is always presented as a semicolon-delimited text string.
+5. `_description.text` values are always presented as semicolon-delimited text strings.
-6. Attributes that take default values (as listed in `ddl.dic`) are not output, except:
+6. Attributes that take default values are not output, except:
    1. Those that participate in category keys.
    2. The following attributes from category TYPE:
    `_type.purpose`, `_type.source`, `_type.container`,